OpenLightingProject/ja-rule/doxygen/message-format.md

 ## Get Hardware Information  {#message-commands-gethardware}

-Get the hardware infomation for the device.
+Get the hardware information for the device.

 ### Request Payload {#message-commands-gethardware-req}